BlazeInferno64/blazed.js/lib/node/README.md

 # GET Request

-After you have required/imported it for your project, You're ready to perform your first GET Request!
+Once you've imported `blazed.js` into your project, you're ready to send your first GET request.

-Here's a simple example
+Here's a simple example to get you started:

-We will be using `.then` and `.catch` blocks for these examples.
-Note that you can also use `async-await` instead of .then and .catch blocks
+Note that our examples will mostly use `.then` and `.catch` blocks, but you can also use `async-await` syntax as an alternative.

 ```js
 const headers = { /* your headers */}